 - What are the limitations of CT Perfusion of the Head?

 What is CT Perfusion of the Head?

-In computed tomography (CT) perfusion imaging, special computer software converts contrast enhanced CT images of the head into maps of blood flow, blood volume and tissue transit times throughout the brain.
-Perfusion images show which areas of the brain are supplied, or perfused adequately with blood, and provide detailed information on delivery of blood or blood flow to the brain.
+Computed tomography (CT) perfusion imaging shows which areas of the brain are supplied or perfused adequately with blood and provides detailed information on delivery of blood or blood flow to the brain.

 CT perfusion scanning is a noninvasive medical test that helps physicians diagnose and treat medical conditions.

 CT scanning combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the inside of the body.
 These cross-sectional images of the area being studied can then be examined on a computer monitor, printed or transferred to a CD.

 CT scans of internal organs, bones, soft tissue and blood vessels provide greater clarity and reveal more details than regular x-ray exams.